liquidctl/liquidtux/README.md

 _Linux kernel hwmon drivers for AIO liquid coolers and other devices_

-The goal of this project is to offer hwmon drivers for closed-loop liquid coolers and other devices supported by [liquidctl], making their sensor data available in `/sys/class/hwmon/hwmon*`.
+The goal of this project is to offer hardware monitoring drivers for closed-loop liquid coolers and other devices supported by [liquidctl], making their sensor data available in `/sys/class/hwmon/hwmon*`.

 By using the standard hwmon sysfs interface, `sensors`, tools using `libsensors`, as well as programs that read directly from the raw sysfs